Jiayan-Lim/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find patients.
-2. User enter keyword that they want search for.
-2. System return the list of patient that contain the keyword given by the user.
+2. System shows the list of patient that the user search for.

     Use case ends.